Skip to content

 You can’t easily message your teammates using Google Voice.
 Instead, you have to switch to another app — Google Chat — to enable team messaging.

-Plus, Google Voice for business doesn’t allow your coworkers to team up on a conversation.
-You can’t use internal threads and mentions to tag people to solve problems together, and you can’t delegate tasks without Google Meet (as mentioned).
-And since Google Voice doesn’t integrate with tools outside the G-Suite, it may be tough to do this at scale.
+Plus, Google Voice for business doesn’t let coworkers team up on a conversation.
+You can’t use internal threads and mentions to tag people to solve problems together or easily delegate tasks.

 If you want to share responsibility for incoming calls, you’ll need to upgrade to the Standard plan ($20 per user per month) to unlock ring groups.
 Otherwise, you’ll need to manually forward incoming calls to the owned phone numbers of other team members.